dictation-toolbox/natlink/documentation/index.rst

 Natlink is an OpenSource extension module for the speech recognition program Dragon_.

-    Beware: Natlink is not working yet with Dragon 16!
+    Beware: Although Natlink is working for most things with Dragon 16, not all functions are working (yet)...

 Please go to the instructions for `Installing and configuring Natlink`_.